mmckegg/web-audio-school/lessons/2. Working With Samples/11. Set sample pitch/lesson.md

 # Audio Playback Rate

-You can change the speed the audio plays back (and therefore it's pitch) using the [`playbackRate`](https://developer.mozilla.org/en-US/docs/Web/API/AudioBufferSourceNode/playbackRate) [AudioParam](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam).
+You can change the speed the audio plays back (and therefore its pitch) using the [`playbackRate`](https://developer.mozilla.org/en-US/docs/Web/API/AudioBufferSourceNode/playbackRate) [AudioParam](https://developer.mozilla.org/en-US/docs/Web/API/AudioParam).

-This will play audio back at **twice** it's original speed and pitch (an octave up):
+This will play audio back at **twice** its original speed and pitch (an octave up):

 ```js
 player.playbackRate.value = 2